 Organic growth is ideal because it’s cost-effective and easy... but you still have to put forth the effort.

-Stay in touch with your customers.
-Treat them right.
-Those go a long way toward building a lasting relationship.
+Stay in touch with your customers and treat them right.
+It'll go a long way toward building a long-lasting relationship.

 Tags: Business Operation